metalsharp/WineMetalGL/docs/conformance.md

 - Explicit lifetime release for tracked Metal buffers and textures on GL deletion.

-### Validation

-The exact 108-case failure ledger is the focused regression suite and currently passes **108/108 in one invocation**.
-It is not the entirety of the GL 3.3
-work: the full VK-GL-CTS GL 3.3 tree exercised thousands of additional shader, resource, texture, framebuffer, and API cases.
-The ledger covers the previously observed transfer, packed pixel, PBO, depth/stencil, framebuffer-blit, shader-array, primitive-restart, and readback failures.

-A complete `KHR-GL33.*` run was started in a fresh WoW64 prefix.
-It has not yet been accepted as a clean conformance run; the recorded complete diagnostic snapshot is summarized above.
-Therefore this release does not claim complete GL 3.3 Khronos conformance despite the passing focused ledger.

 ### Boundary

 General format/target combinations, complete texture swizzle coverage,